 Audio Guides and Guided Tours

-For a more detailed interpretation of the camp or the whole area you can choose an audio guide or take a guided tour.
-Documentation is very important when it comes to identifying arhumatic features and for this reason self-guide cassettes can be hired at the camp visitor center and give good comments while walking through the camp.
-While the site is relatively easy to explore on one’s own, a more structured tour is available with the help of an expert guide providing a more thorough scope of the importance of the site.
+For a more detailed interpretation of the camp or the whole area, you can choose an audio guide or take a guided tour.
+Documentation is very important when it comes to identifying archaeological features, and for this reason, self-guide cassettes can be hired at the camp visitor center and give good comments while walking through the camp.
+While the site is relatively easy to explore on one’s own, a more structured tour is also available.
+With the help of an expert guide, this tour provides a more thorough understanding of the site’s importance.

 What You Should Expect When You Visit